mesos/logstash/README.md

 DELETE /configs/{framework-name}
 ```

 Removes the configuration for this framework.
+Please make sure that framework-name is proper URL encoded (e.g. in JavaScript see `encodeURIComponent`)

 # Technical Details